tejbirr/assignment-1-cloud/README.md

-# Assignment-1
-Hi,
+# Cloud Technologies - Assignment 1: REST Web Application in Go
-    This is my first assignment for the cloud technologies course.
-In this assignment we were asked to develop a REST web application in Go that gives our users the details about books from Gutenberg Library (in a specific language).
-Additionally, the application should estimate the number of potential readers for that language using external web services, and present the results in a specified format.
+This project is my first assignment for the Cloud Technologies course.
+The task was to develop a RESTful web application in Go that retrieves book details from the Gutenberg Library for a specific language.
+Additionally, the application estimates the number of potential readers for that language using external web services and presents the results in a structured format.

-## Datiled Description
+## Detailed Description
 A list of features:
 My web service have three resource root paths
 - /librarystats/v1/bookcount/